-B) OTHER COUNTRIES
+B) UNITED STATES

-In the United States, the Company has a savings and investment plan that incorporates voluntary employee 401(k) contributions with matching contributions from the Company in this country.
-For the years ended December 31, 2020 and 2019, total expenses related to this plan amounted to Ps.185,852 and Ps.150,606, respectively (U.S.\$8,607 and U.S.\$7,816 thousands, respectively).
+In the United States, the Company has a savings and investment plan that incorporates voluntary employee 401(k) contributions with matching contributions from the Company up to 4% of eligible employees' salaries.
+This plan, available to the majority of employees not covered by collective bargaining agreements permits contributions from 1% to 25% of such employees' annual compensation, as defined in the plan agreement.
+For the years ended December 31, 2022 and 2021, total expenses related to this plan amounted to \$9,724 and \$8,657, respectively.

 Additionally, the Company has established an unfunded nonqualified deferred compensation plan for a selected group of management and highly compensated employees.
 The plan is voluntary and allows employees to defer a portion of their salary or bonus in excess of the savings and investment plan limitations.
 The employees elect investment options and the Company monitors the result of those investments and records a liability for the obligation.
-For the years ended December 31, 2020 and 2019, total (income) expenses related to this plan were approximately Ps.18,764 and Ps.14,741, respectively (U.S. \$869 and U.S.\$765 thousands, respectively).
+For the years ended December 31, 2022 and 2021, total (income) expenses related to this plan were approximately \$(965) and \$807, respectively.

-At December 31, 2020 and 2019, the liability recognized for both plans amounted to Ps.97,070 and Ps.78,829, respectively (U.S.\$4,866 and U.S.\$4,183 thousands, respectively).
+At December 31, 2022 and 2021, the liability recognized for both plans amounted \$3,498 and \$5,058, respectively.